Health & Safety

 General liability is required for external clients renting space at Smith College, covering the actual dates and times of the event(s).
 All clients must provide a Certificate of Insurance documenting coverage before the program is permitted on campus.

-Campus Police are available 24 hours, 7 days a week.
+Campus safety is available 24 hours, 7 days a week.
 The parking office is open 8 a.m. to 4 p.m., Monday through Friday, at 126 West Street.

-For any fire, police or medical emergency, call Campus Police immediately:
+For any fire, police or medical emergency, call campus safety immediately:

 - From any on-campus phone, dail 800